nicholaswmin/fsm/README.md

 ## Subclassing

-skip the `ctx` argument & just implement any hooks as subclass methods.
+Instead of providing an object for the hooks, ditch it & just implement any required hooks as subclass methods.

 ```js
 class Turnstile extends FSM {